Mariusthvdb/custom-icons/README.md

 to your resources file or in Dashboard UI.

 ## Usage
-- In your entity editor, specify an icon as `custom:icon-name`
+- In your entity editor, specify an icon as `cil:icon-name`, to indicate the icon to be from this Custom Icon Libary.
 - If you set `state_color: true` in your card, you'll see the icons get colorised based upon the current theme settings.

 ### Example: